dev-shelvin-batista/dev-shelvin-batista/README.md

 ## Hi there 👋
 I'm Shelvin Batista.
-I've obtained a degree in Systems Engineering and worked for almost 10 years as a software developer in different programming languages
+I've obtained a degree in Systems Engineering and worked for 9 years as a software developer in different programming languages

 ## 🚀 About me
 - Experienced senior developer offering expertise in reviewing code and correcting issues.
 Several-years of progressive industry experience marked by solid track record of project success.